Arrive Oslo, Norway

 At Sea | Cruising the Arctic Ocean

-As ‘Le Boreal’ plies toward remote Jan Mayen, spend the day at sea with new friends and the Expedition Team, who continue an engaging lecture series.
+As ‘Le Boreal’ plies toward Greenland, spend the day at sea with new friends and the Expedition Team, who continue engaging, exciting discussions and lectures that promise an enlightening knowledge-rich experience while you cruise.

 Greenland | East Greenland & Scoresby Sound

-For the next three days, explore the rarely visited east coast of Greenland and Scoresby Sound, the largest and longest fjord system in the world.
-Embark on twice-daily Zodiac excursions through the fjord’s glistening and intricate network, taking in its islands and icebergs, and searching for common residents that include the musk ox and reindeer.
+For the next two days, explore the rarely visited east coast of Greenland and Scoresby Sound, the largest and longest fjord system in the world.
+Embark on thrilling, twice-daily Zodiac excursions through the fjord’s glistening and intricate network, taking in its islands and icebergs, and searching for common residents that include the musk ox and reindeer.
+Throughout your explorations, informed enrichment specialists impart meaningful, in-depth know-how about the region.
 Ice conditions permitting, disembark for a visit to Ittoqqortoormiit, a small settlement founded in 1925 and one of the most isolated villages in Greenland.

 Cruising the Denmark Strait | Confluence of Waters

-Enjoy a relaxing day at sea cruising the relatively narrow strip of water that separates Greenland from Iceland, and connects the Arctic Sea with the Atlantic Ocean.
-Watch for seabirds and whales from the deck in between insightful lectures presented by your Expedition Team.
+Enjoy a relaxing day at sea cruising the narrow strip of water that separates Greenland from Iceland, and connects the Arctic Sea with the Atlantic Ocean.
+Engage in ongoing conversations with your Expedition Team and enrichment specialists aboard and watch for seabirds and whales from the deck in between the insightful lectures they present.

 Akranes | Thrilling Langjökull Glacier

-The glacier-carved Westfjords continue to provide a scenic backdrop as you journey to the Langjökull Glacier.
-Disembark for a memorable adventure in the tiny port of Akranes, where you board special glacier trucks for an exciting trip to the Langjökull.
-Stop en route at the shimmering Hraunfossar waterfall before arriving at Langjökull, where you enter a labyrinth of ice tunnels and caves that lead to the heart of the glacier, all revealing breathtaking depths of ice and shades of blue.
-Following lunch in Húsafell, return this afternoon to Akranes to board ‘Le Boreal.’
+The glacier-carved West Fjords continue to provide a scenic backdrop as you journey to the Langjökull Glacier.
+Disembark for an adventurous visit aboard special expedition trucks, stopping en route at the shimmering Hraunfossar waterfall before arriving at the entrance of Langjökull glacier.
+There, explore Langjökull’s labyrinth of ice tunnels and caves, all revealing breathtaking shades of blue and depths of ice.
+Following lunch in nearby Húsafell, return this afternoon to Akranes to board ‘Le Boreal.'

 This morning, disembark ‘Le Boreal’ in Reykjavik and transfer to the airport for your return flight home, or continue on in Iceland with a Reykjavik extension.